Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 Aliasing at Low f-Stop Values
-   At very low values, less than 5, the node will start to remove any oversampling and bring the objects at DoFDist very sharply into focus.
+   At very low values, less than 5, the node will start to remove any oversampling and bring the objects at DoF Distance very sharply into focus.
    If the object is against a contrasting background, this may lead to visible stair-stepping (aliasing) which OSA is designed to avoid.
 If you run into this problem: